-SECTION 4: DUTIES OF PERSONNEL BOARD
+SECTION 4: DUTIES OF BOARD

-- a.
-The Board shall review and approve written position descriptions and personnel policies, which shall be drafted by the Town Administrator and subject to approval by the Board of Selectmen upon the Town Administrator's recommendation.
-The descriptions shall not be interpreted as complete or limiting definitions, and employees shall continue to perform duties assigned by their supervisors. - b.
+- 1. The Board shall review and approve written position descriptions and personnel policies, which shall be drafted by the Town Administrator.
+The descriptions shall not be interpreted as complete or limiting definitions, and employees shall continue to perform duties assigned by their supervisors. - 2.
 The Town Administrator and department heads shall keep such records of Town employees as the Board may require.
-The Board shall keep such records of its own, as it considers appropriate - c.
+The Board shall keep such records of its own, as it considers appropriate - 3.
 The Board shall review the job classification and compensation plan under its jurisdiction at intervals of not more than three (3) years.
-The Board may review and approve existing job classifications as drafted by the Town Administrator and subject to approval by the Board of Selectmen upon the Town Administrator's recommendation.
-No new classification(s) shall be established without a report of the Board, subject to the subsequent ratification of its actions by the Board of Selectmen.
-No new classification shall permanently exist until such ratification.
+The Board may review and approve existing job classifications as drafted by the Town Administrator.
+No new classification(s) shall be established without a report of the Board, no new classification shall permanently exist until such ratification